CLAIRE-Labo/python-ml-research-template/README.md

 ### Reproducing our results

 We provide scripts to reproduce our work in the `reproducibility_scripts/` directory.
-It has a README at its root describing which script reproduce which experiments.
+It has a README at its root describing which scripts reproduce which experiments.

 ### Experiment with different configurations